out of the approximately 360 metro areas nationwide have now returned to or exceeded their pre-recessionary levels of activity.

 **Populations less than 500,000

-The NAHB/First American Leading Markets Index (LMI) is a monthly report that cites housing
+The NAHB/First American Leading Markets Index (LMI) is a quarterly report that cites housing

 markets by Metropolitan Statistical Areas that are leading the nation in economic health.